taufik-nurrohman/kirby-minify/README.md

 Tests
 -----

-The [@taufik-nurrohman/minify](https://github.com/taufik-nurrohman/minify) project has it’s own tests.
+The [PHP Minify](https://github.com/taufik-nurrohman/minify) project has it’s own tests.
 Here is an easy way you can do to run various tests specifically for this plugin:

  1. Create a `.\content\my-content\test.txt` file.
  2. Create a `.\site\templates\test.css.php` file and paste in some random CSS code there to test the CSS minifier in